 - Rest as much as you can.
 Let the body do what it needs to do.

 - Prayer and Meditation can help to find a still place within.
-Our essence is timeless and immortal and to be able to feel that during the challenges lyme disease brings, can make it easier to navigate.
+Our essence is timeless and immortal and to be able to feel that during the challenges Lyme disease brings, can make it easier to navigate.

 - Diet is very important.
-In order to find out what enhances my vitality, I’ve stopped eating for two days to empty myself and than re-introduced one food after the others, observing my bodies reaction over the next 24 hours.
+In order to find out what enhances my vitality, I’ve stopped eating for two days to empty myself and then re-introduced one food after the others, observing my bodies reaction over the next 24 hours.
 This process takes several weeks and establishes a clear body-feedback communication.
 Since the digestive process itself takes up a lot of energy, eating less and being highly selective is beneficial during the time of intense healing.

-- My general guideline is: no intoxication and maximum vitality of food and water.
+- My general guideline is no intoxication and maximum vitality of food and water.
 That means no sugar, alcohol, coffee, nicotine, cannabis or any other drugs.
 I had to completely avoid milk and most milk products, except for butter.
 Milk and fish from fish-farms contain residues of antibiotics, which add extra stress to the body.
 Fish from the ocean is often polluted with heavy metals.
-Meat brings the energetic quality of the animals life into your system.
+Meat brings the energetic quality of the animal’s life into your system.
 Abused animals carry that energetic imprint and add stress to your life, even if you are not aware of it.